 Best Holiday Home in Cork with sea views: The Boat House, Baltimore.

 The Boat House location in West Cork is idyllic.
 This four-bedroomed house is one of ten properties on an island estate, reached by a stone bridge.
 It is ideal for a large family, or if there are a group of families or friends who wish to travel together, you can rent more of the properties on Inis Beg estate.

 It is also located close to Baltimore and Skibbereen, so if you fancy a change of scene, you don’t have too far to go.
 You will also have access to an indoor heated swimming pool during your stay.

 I hope this post on the best places to stay on the Wild Atlantic Way will help you plan a trip to the west coast of Ireland soon.
 It is important to note that some of the facilities / activities listed may not be operating to full capacity – please check with individual hotels and holiday home owners for clarification.

-I always recommend booking a hotel or Airbnb with free cancellation in case there are any changes to the listed facilities that may not suit you.
+I always recommend booking accommodation with free cancellation in case there are any changes to the listed facilities that may not suit you.